Tax Rates

 NHIF

-NHIF rates in effect from 1 April 2015:
+NHIF rates in effect from 1 April 2015 to 30 September 2024:

 Gross Pay (Ksh) Deduction (Ksh) Gross Pay (Ksh) Deduction (Ksh)